 At a basic level, saying things out loud to another person can feel totally different from thinking alone, and can be hugely relieving.
 So why not just speak with a partner, friend, parent, GP or clergyman?
 It’s fabulous if you do have someone like this in your life, and it can be hugely beneficial.
 In today’s digital era, we definitely need to be talking and listening more in our families and communities!

 However, sometimes a family member or friend can be part of the problem, or they may try to offer advice based on their own experience, which may or may not feel helpful.
 There’s also a limit, I find, to the extent that friends or family can help, especially if the problem is chronic.
-Indeed, talking endlessly about a problem to those close to us can even be damaging to the relationship.
+Indeed, talking endlessly about a problem to those close to us can be counter-productive, and sometimes detrimental to the relationship.
 It is hard to put our own agenda to one side so that we can be fully available to listen and respond, without bias, to another.
 Well-trained therapists aim to do this in a variety of ways.

 Professional therapy offers something different